Skip navigation

 Williams, Ph.
 D

-Ryan Williams, Ph.D is a principal researcher at American Institutes for Research (AIR).
+Ryan Williams, Ph.D., is a principal researcher at AIR.
 His work focuses on improving generalizations in education research through research synthesis.
-He is currently the principal investigator of two Institute of Education Sciences (IES) meta-analysis that explores sources of heterogeneity in mathematics and English learner program effects.
-He is the deputy director of the What Works Clearinghouse Statistics, Website, and Training contract.
+He has led multiple IES-funded meta-analyses focusing on STEM (Science, Technology, Engineering, Math) and English learner program effects.
 He is also a co-principal investigator of an IES methods training institute for advanced meta-analysis as well as an NSF-funded methods training grant on meta-analysis.
-He currently leads an Education Innovation and Research grant evaluation of University of Missouri’s Prosocial Behavior and Active Learning Program.
-He also leads a Supporting Effective Educator Development grant evaluation of Teach for America’s recent programming across seven districts in the US.
-At AIR, he co-directs the Methods of Synthesis and Integration Center (MOSAIC @ AIR), which serves as an organization-wide hub for evidence-synthesis research and knowledge translation.
+He additionally serves as co-director of MOSAIC @ AIR.
 He has extensive training in quantitative methods focusing on contemporary measurement theory, meta-analysis, and experimental and quasi-experimental designs.
-His recent publications include articles in Educational Researcher, Research Synthesis Methods, Review of Research in Education, and Journal of Research on Educational Effectiveness.
-He received his PhD in quantitative research methodology from Loyola University Chicago and he is an elected member of the Society for Research Synthesis Methodology.
+He holds a Ph.D. in quantitative research methodology from Loyola University Chicago and is an elected member of the Society for Research Synthesis Methodology.

 Laura